YuukiPS/Chatbot/src/data/dataset.md

 Q: How should I change 3.2 server to 3.0 so that I can access the ps?\
 A: You need to download the full game again on the 3.0 version.
 You can do it from <#970380775264518244> or from Yuuki's website.
 GIO is only available up to 3.2, but GC is available for version 4.0.
 You can find it at https://ps.yuuki.me/ and select the third option.

-Q: How i change version from 4.2 to 4.0?\
+Q: How do I change version from 4.2 or 4.3 to 4.0?\
 A: You must download the full 4.0 or 3.2 game on its own

 Q: how do i get 4.0.1?\